KangchengLiu/KangchengLiu.github.io/_pages/about.md

   - /about.html
 ---

-Robotics Engineer and Research Fellow<br>
+Research Fellow and Senior Robotics Engineer <br>
 Robotics and Computer Vision, Nanyang Technological University, The Chinese University of Hong Kong. <br>
 <!-- The Chinese University of Hong Kong, Hong Kong SAR, China -->